 Electronic payment systems

-The course covers banking systems, e-payment security, foreign exchange, Internet banking, wireless payments, stored-value cards, micropayments, peer-to-peer payments, electronic and virtual currencies such as Bitcoin, large-scale B2B payments and the future of money.
-Particular attention is given to Hong Kong and Mainland China banking and payment systems.
+The course covers banking systems, e-payment security, foreign exchange, Internet banking, mobile payments, credit and stored-value cards, Octopus, micropayments, peer-to-peer payments, cryptocurrencies, blockchain, large-scale B2B payments and the future of money.
+Particular attention is given to Hong Kong and Mainland China banking and payment systems. #

 Customer relationship management: business strategies and techniques